rdivyajd/Artificial-Intelligence/README.md

    * The goal is to find a short sequence of moves that restores the canonical configuration given an initial board
    * configuration using A* search.

+## pichu-chess.py

+* Use the minimax algorithm with alpha-beta search and a suitable heuristic evaluation function to solve a given chess board configuration.